newrelic/docs-website/src/content/whats-new/2021/04/nrql-updates.md

 ​
 # Filter your queries with Regex
 ​
+Write your changes here.
 It’s great how NRQL lets you use `OR` statements to combine multiple results.
 But this has some natural limitations: trying to match all strings that start with letters rather than numbers would take a lot of `OR` statements.
 ​
 But now, you can use `RLIKE` to use a regular expression for filtering.
 A query like:
 ​